 5. Loyalty and Cashback Affiliates

 Just like your bank offers loyalty points, miles, or cashback on the purchases you pay for with your credit card, these publishers offer their audience rewards to shop through their websites or apps.
-The rewards can be anything from cashback to gift cards, free products, virtual currency, or other incentives.
+The rewards can be anything from cashback to gift cards, free products, virtual currency, or even employee perks.

 These affiliate types may not be a good fit for some programs.
 Also, they do not always add value.
 In theory, all they do is share their affiliate commission with their audience.
 In practice, many have developed apps and browser extensions that prompt users to shop through their links when the user is already on the merchant website.
 This way, they earn commissions they are not really entitled to, sometimes from the affiliates who actually referred the sales.